-The first step is to make the two denominators equal before carrying out addition.
-12 and 8 are the denominators.
-The other consideration is to determine the lowest number which could be multiplied evenly to the denominator.
-24 is the lowest number that can be multiplied to the denominators.
+The two denominators must be converted into the same denominator before you are able to add.
+12 and 8 are the denominators. after identification of the denominator, determine the least number that can multiply both 12 and 8.
+This number is 24.
 You then need to convert both 4/8 and 3/12 into fractions that will have 24 as the denominator.
-In order to get 12/24 and 6/24 respectively the two fractions are multiplied by whole numbers 3 and 2.
+The numerator and denominator of the two fractions are multiplied by 2 and 3 respectively so as to get 12/24 and 6/24 respectively.
 You will then add 12/24 and 6/24 to come up with 18/24.

 How to multiply fractions;7/8 x 3/4 = 21/32